sackramento/savant-button/README.md

 - CBS
 - Yahoo
 - NFBC
-- Underdog Fantasy

-Ottoneu and Fantrax will be added later
+Fantrax and Underdog have partial compatibility.
+Ottoneu will be added later

 ---